Prior Owner's Plans

 Evidently the prior owner of my lot was a distant relative of a family that once owned thousands of acres in North Hanover Township.
 Over the course of generations, the property was split up and given/sold to siblings, offspring and extended family members.
 It would seem my lot's owner moved to the Midwest before they could build, and never returned.
 I suspect they got tired of paying property taxes on land they'd never use, and finally put it up for sale.
 It was the last lot to be developed in a group of eight contiguous lots that some of the locals refer to as "the compound."

 When I purchased the property in 2013, I received copies of the previous survey, completed in November 1996, showing what the prior owner had in store for it: a five-bedroom McMansion with a detached two- or three-car garage in a classic "king of the hill" pose.
-Also notice that they would have filled in the small ravine—which might have been problematic, as it would have encroached on the wetlands.
+Also notice that they would have filled in the Raccoon Ravine—which might have been problematic, as it would have encroached on the wetlands.

 This problem would have been made worse because, in all likelihood, many of the trees surrounding the planned house would have been cleared and/or significantly pruned, since they would otherwise have had a view no doubt unacceptable to conventional tastes (below).

 By contrast, that's a view I crave.
 Natural.
 Unspoiled.
 Beautiful.